technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 02/Lab02.md

     ![](./media/image17.png)

 8. Review the slides once Copilot finished creating the presentation.
-    To review the speaker notes, select the **View** tab and then select the **Notes** button if it isn't already selected.
+   To review the speaker notes, select the **View** tab and then select the **Notes** button if it isn't selected already.
 If it's already selected and you can't see the notes, then drag the bottom of the slide window up to show the notes.
 Verify the speaker notes include the key points that you want to make during the presentation.

     ![](./media/image18.png)

 9. Select the **Home** tab and then select the **Designer** button, which appears to the left of the **Copilot** button.
    The **Designer** pane offers samples of different designs for the current slide being displayed.
 Change to a different slide in the presentation and note how the **Designer** pane generates different design options for that slide.

     ![](./media/image19.png)